Thai Iced Tea Recipe & The History Of Sugar - The Nibble Webzine Of Food Adventures Thai Iced Tea Recipe & The History Of Sugar

 A BRIEF HISTORY OF SUGAR

-Sugar is native to Southeast Asia, with three species seeming to have originated in two locations: Saccharum barberi in India and Saccharum edule and Saccharum officinarum in New Guinea.
+Sugar is native to Southeast Asia, with three species seeming to have originated in two locations: Saccharum barberi in India and Saccharum edule and Saccharum officinarum in New Guinea, part of modern Indonesia.

 Indian sailors carried sugar along various trade routes.
 In 326 B.C.E., Alexander the Great and his troops saw farmers on the Indian subcontinent growing sugar cane and making the crystals, which were called sharkara, pronounced as saccharum.